 In conclusion, Amazon CodeCatalyst is a remarkable addition to the AWS Developer Tools portfolio.
 It empowers developers to create, collaborate, and refine their applications with efficiency, ultimately accelerating the development process.
-As we journey through the subsequent sections of Chapter 7, we will further explore AWS's extensive array of Developer Tools and DevOps services, each playing a unique role in the cloud-powered innovation landscape.
+As we journey through the subsequent sections of this chapter, we will further explore AWSs’ extensive array of Developer Tools and DevOps services, each playing a unique role in the cloud-powered innovation landscape.

-In the following sections, we'll delve into Amazon CodeGuru, Amazon Corretto, AWS Cloud Control API, and various other Developer Tools that collectively shape the modern development and operations paradigms.
+In the following sections, we will delve into Amazon CodeGuru, Amazon Corretto, AWS Cloud Control API, and various other Developer Tools that collectively shape the modern development and operations paradigms.